Spirizeon/Spirizeon/README.md

 I am a developer with a deep passion for exploring things both about and beyond code.
 I am comfortable in Docker,Virtual machines, Python3 and its various frameworks and libraries, shell scripting, databases,version control and numerous markup languages.
 </br>
 </br>
 I am currently doing my bachelors degree in computer science.
-I actively am helping out in applications concerning containerisation, security and frontend design.
+I actively am helping out in applications concerning containerisation, security and frontend design. #OpenToWork!

 </br>
 </br>